gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 ### Phrase search

 Use `match_phrase` and, optionally, `slop.
-In the following example the search would find the document containing *'NYPD cop John McClane'* becuase the match_phrase query is 'nypd cop' with a slop of 1.
+In the following example the search would find the document containing *'NYPD cop John McClane'* because the match_phrase query is 'nypd cop' with a slop of 1.

 ```
 curl -H "Content-Type: application/json" -XGET http://nosqlplatform:9200/movies/movie/_search?pretty -d '